-And for those times where you do use stock photos, it should NOT be when you’re using it to accompany an offer, specific product, or service.
+And for those times where you do use stock photos, it should NOT be when you’re using it to accompany a specific offer (just to be safe).

-Here are some examples of what I’ve seen time and time again, specifically in the multilevel marketing industry…
+Here are some examples of what I’ve seen time and time again, specifically with personal brands/individuals in network marketing…

 – A hair company using a photo of a girl with long, healthy, beautiful hair to market their supplements or haircare regimens